KNOW BEFORE YOU GO

 Notify your bank of your travel plans to avoid issues.

-Tipping for good service is appreciated.
+Tipping isn’t required, but small amounts of money for good services is generally appreciated.

 Visas

-Visas for Vietnam are available on arrival but authorization must be obtained in advance.
+Visas for Vietnam are available on arrival, but authorization must be obtained in advance.
 To save delays at the airport upon arrival, visas are best obtained from the embassy or consulate in your home country before traveling.
 Vietnam Bike Tours can also help you to arrange for a Vietnamese VOA.
 Remember to make sure your passport is valid for at least six-months before travel.

 Shopping